Frequently Asked Questions

 Question: Once my application is accepted, what happens next?

 Answer: If your application is complete, you will be scheduled for an entrance examination.
-We will contact you by mail and email (referred to as a notification letter) identifying the date, time, and location for your examination.
+We will contact you by mail and/or email (referred to as a notification letter) identifying the date, time, and location for your examination.
 These examinations will occur after we stop accepting applications.

 Question: How soon after my application is accepted will I be scheduled for an entrance examination?

-Question: What will the test cover?
+Question: What will the entrance examination cover?

-Question: How long does the test take?
+Question: How long does the entrance examination take?

 Question: How long before I receive my results?

-Question: Do veterans get any preference?
+Question: Do veterans receive additional credit?

 Question: Can I retake the examination?